CodeHarborHub/codeharborhub.github.io/docs/dsa/binary_search/Iterative_binary_search.md

 tags: [dsa, algorithms, binary search, iterative]
 ---

-Welcome, eager learner!
-Today, we embark on an enlightening journey through the world of iterative binary search.
-This powerful algorithm is essential for efficiently finding elements in sorted arrays, making it a staple in the toolkit of any adept programmer.
+Iterative Binary Search is powerful algorithm that is essential for efficiently finding elements in sorted arrays, making it a staple in the toolkit of any adept programmer.
 Whether you're optimizing search operations or solving complex algorithmic challenges, understanding iterative binary search is crucial.
 Let's delve into its mechanics, applications, and implementation.

 ## What is Iterative Binary Search?